openhab/openhab-addons/bundles/org.openhab.binding.vdr/README.md

 | port                    | 6419             |   Yes    | SVDRP Port of VDR instance                                   |
 | refresh                 | 30               |   No     | Interval in seconds the data from VDR instance is refreshed  |

-A typical thing configuration would look like this
+A typical thing configuration would look like this:

 ```
 Thing vdr:vdr:livingRoom "VDR" @ "LivingRoom"	[ host="192.168.0.51", port=6419, refresh=30 ]